Peppermint Tea Bags

 Colour in Cup: Green liquor with coppery highlights, light in tone.

-Health Benefits of Peppermint Tea.
-Generally considered a carminative.
-It’s also known for its antispasmodic properties, which have the ability to reduce spasms of the colon and intestinal tract while also relaxing stomach muscles.
-Its cooling properties can likewise soothe the stomach, making it an especially popular choice after large meals.
+A lot of people drink Peppermint Tea because of its carminative properties.
+Furthermore, it also has antispasmodic properties capable of reducing spasms of the colon and intestinal tract while also relaxing stomach muscles.
+Its cooling properties can likewise soothe the stomach.
+This makes it an especially popular choice after large meals.

-Peppermint Tea also contains antibacterial properties, which can actively combat symptoms related to common colds and the flu.
-Furthermore, Peppermint is known to be rich in many vitamins and minerals, which include Vitamins A, B, C and E, Alpha-carotene, Beta-carotene, Calcium, Copper, Inositol, Iodine, Iron, Magnesium, Manganese, Niacin, Phosphorus, Potassium, Selenium, Silicon, Sulphur, and Zinc.
+Additionally, Peppermint Tea contains antibacterial properties, which can actively combat symptoms related to common colds and the flu.
+If this wasn't enough, it has an abundance of vitamins, minerals and antioxidants.
+This includes Vitamins A, B, C and E, Alpha-carotene, Beta-carotene, Calcium, Copper, Inositol, Iodine, Iron, Magnesium, Manganese, Niacin, Phosphorus, Potassium, Selenium, Silicon, Sulphur and Zinc.